mericunv/kmk_keeb_pico/README.md

 ### Microcontroller:
 I used a raspberry pi pico and it has worked wonderfully with the kmk firmware but you can try different microcontrollers.
 I've seen a lot of people use teensy so you can check it out.
 You also don't have to use kmk as the firmware QMK is also a really strong tool and they also have guides in their [website](https://docs.qmk.fm).

+### Screws:
+You should use M2 screws and M2 spacers if you used the mount hole size given in this guide but this is of course optional.
+Make sure you choose the right lenght for the screws.

 https://matt3o.com/hand-wiring-a-custom-keyboard/